 Devika Singh is an art historian, critic and curator who works on the global reconfiguration of modernism with a focus on South Asia.
-She is a fellow at the Centre allemand d’histoire de l’art, Paris (Max Weber Foundation) as well as an affiliated scholar at the Centre of South Asian Studies of the University of Cambridge and a member of the Global Art Prospective at the Institut National d’Histoire de l’Art (INHA) in Paris.
+She is an affiliated scholar at the Centre of South Asian Studies of the University of Cambridge and a member of the Global Art Prospective at the Institut National d’Histoire de l’Art (INHA) in Paris.
 She is currently writing a book on artistic practices in post-independence India for Reaktion Books.

-Devika Singh holds a PhD from the University of Cambridge and was the Smuts research fellow at the Centre of South Asian Studies at Cambridge.
-She has also held an AHRC fellowship at the Kluge Center, Library of Congress, Washington DC, a Deutscher Akademischer Austausch Dienst (DAAD) fellowship at the Freie Universität, Berlin, and an André Chastel fellowship of the INHA at the French Academy at Rome (Villa Medici).
-She has published extensively in journals, exhibition catalogues and magazines including frieze, Art Press, Take on Art and Art Asia Pacific and is working on several exhibitions on photography and contemporary art in South Asia.
+Devika Singh holds a PhD from the University of Cambridge and was the Smuts research fellow at its Centre of South Asian Studies.
+She has also held a fellowship at the Centre allemand d’histoire de l’art, Paris (Max Weber Foundation), an AHRC fellowship at the Kluge Center, Library of Congress, Washington DC, a Deutscher Akademischer Austausch Dienst (DAAD) fellowship at the Freie Universität, Berlin, and an André Chastel fellowship at the French Academy at Rome (Villa Medici).
+She has published extensively in journals, exhibition catalogues and magazines including Third Text, Journal of Art Historiography, Art History, Modern Asian Studies, frieze, Art Press and Take on Art and is currently working on several exhibitions on modern and contemporary art in South Asia.